 Pata tim is serve with vegetables, white rice and in my case, some fish sauce on the side.
 When properly cooked, it is very tender that melts in your mouth flavored with a sweet and salty creamy brown sauce.

-Anyway, making Pata Tim is way easier that pata hamon and shares some similar ingredients.
+Anyway, making Pata Tim is way easier that pata hamon and they share some similar ingredients.

 How to Make Instant Pot Pata Tim